rail5/liesel/README.md

 sudo make install
 ```

+Liesel is currently tested & verified to successfully build & run on:

+ - GNU/Linux
+ - MacOS
+ - OpenBSD
+ - Windows*

+*The Windows binaries must be compiled from GNU/Linux.
+Binaries for all other systems can be compiled from those systems themselves.
+See [autobuild](https://github.com/rail5/autobuild) for a script to automate the build process for GNU/Linux and Windows binaries

 ## Some small notes

 To print like this, of course, the pages have to go in a certain order.
 That order is: